 As a child, I remember waking up on a Sunday morning to the smell of my mothers Bavarian Pork Roast in the oven.
 She would go to the early church service, and then roast the Schweinebraten while we were gone to the later mass.
 At noon we were ready to sit at the table or Mittagstisch.
 Usually you would sear the meat before placing it … Continue reading Bavarian Pork Roast from my Childhood

 Schäufele (Schaufele translates to small shovel) is a traditional dish that is mainly served in my hometown Würzburg and the Franconia region of Germany.
 Every year, at my class reunion, I treat myself to this meal when meeting at a restaurant with my former classmates.
-When finished cooking, it resembles something between grilled pork shank and pork chops.
+When finished cooking, it resembles something between grilled pork shank and pork chop.
 Crispy and juicy, it is my favorite … Continue reading Schäufele, a speciality from my hometown Würzburg